quicwg/ops-drafts/draft-ietf-quic-manageability.md

 treatment.
 It also discusses how common network management practices will be impacted by QUIC.

+Since QUIC's wire image {{?WIRE-IMAGE=RFC8546}} is integrity protected and not modifiable on path, in-network operations are not possible without terminating the QUIC connection, for instance using a back-to-back proxy.
+Proxy operations are not in scope for this document, as QUIC proxies must be fully-fledged QUIC endpoints.

 Of course, network management is not a one-size-fits-all endeavour: practices considered necessary or even mandatory within enterprise networks with certain compliance requirements, for example, would be impermissible on other networks